OttosBinaryKnights/GTI/Übung 07/übung07.md

 $\{ w \in \{a,b\}^* | 2*|w|_ a = 3*|w|_ b\}$

 b) **Transformieren Sie M in einen äquivalenten Kellerautomaten M′ in Normalform.**
+*Übergange zu dreifach a trennen in einzelne Übergänge*

 ![Automat](Automat3_GNF.jpg)